maxpou/maxpou.fr/content/pages/uses/uses.md

   [Minaal Carry-on 2.0](https://www.minaal.com/products/minaal-carry-on-bag/?variant=12494163140)
   (with packing cubes).
 I love it!

-As a digital nomad, I don't have space for a desk in my backpack! ;)
+I travel too much to have a proper desk! ;)

 ## IDE